This can be the unsung hero of your diet

 Younger children will not be able to eat enough calories to reach the amounts mentioned, but it’s a good idea to include whole grains, fresh fruits and other high-fiber foods in your child’s diet.

 If you’re thinking of taking a fiber supplement, visit with a health care professional first.
-There are different types of supplements, and their nutritional value varies.
+There are different types of supplements, and their nutritional values vary.
 It’s generally considered best to get your fiber from foods.

 A registered dietitian or your health care provider can give you reliable guidance about the right nutrition for you and how you can comfortably include more fiber in your diet.